AashishRichhariya/openleaf/README.md

 - 🐛 Found a bug?
 [Open an issue](https://github.com/AashishRichhariya/openleaf/issues) on GitHub
 - 💡 Have a feature idea?
 [Share it](https://github.com/AashishRichhariya/openleaf/issues) on GitHub
 - 💻 Want to contribute code?
-[Submit a pull request](https://github.com/AashishRichhariya/openleaf/pulls)
+[Check out our guidelines](CONTRIBUTING.md)
 - ⭐ Enjoying openleaf?
 Spread the word or star us on [GitHub](https://github.com/AashishRichhariya/openleaf)!

 ## Technical Details